Most of our early records refer to prisons or jails as gaols. There was also the Dry Creek Stockade.

 By the 1870s, photographs became standard as a method of recording the identity of convicted criminals, gaol prisoners and others known to the police in South Australia.

-The photographs in the series listed under Records Held may be the only photographs that were ever taken of the individuals concerned.
+The photographs in the series listed under Records Held may be the only photographs ever taken of the individuals concerned.

 Registers of prisoners